 Himalayan ivy prefers less sun, ranging from full shade to partial sun.
 It does well in most soil types but prefers slightly acidic soil.
 Himalayan ivy is also less aggressive and does have some houseplant-compatible varieties.

-Aside from making sure they are well taken care of, there are a few things you can do to make sure your ivy stays under control.
+Aside from making sure you take good care of it, there are a few things you can do to ensure your ivy stays under control.
 The first thing is to have realistic expectations about the natural behavior of ivy.

 This plant loves to grow, so if you plan on growing it in a hanging basket, make sure it is hanging somewhere where it has some room to trail, away from any obstacles it may feel the need to latch onto.
 It may also attempt to grow up the basket’s hanging attachment and onto your ceiling.
 If it does, gently untangle it when it first begins to do so and lay it over the basket where you want it to trail.
 If you’re growing it in a pot, give it a little trellis or something to climb on.
 Keeping ivy on a single trellis is much easier than keeping it from growing at all.

 Regular pruning also helps keep ivy in check.
-Unlike pruning roses or trees, you can prune ivy with your hands or with clippers.
+Unlike pruning rose bushes or trees, you can prune ivy with your hands or with clippers.
 Cut it just above a leaf for the best results.
 And there’s no particular time of year to prune ivy; you can prune your plant any time you need to.

 There you have it, the best ways to keep an indoor ivy plant from taking over your home.
-Start with an indoor variety, make sure it’s getting the correct amount of sun for the type of ivy it is, give it a little space to climb, and prune it when it gets too long.
-By following these simple tips, you can grow ivy indoors to your heart’s content without worry or fear!
-Enjoy your elegant ivy plants!
+Start with an indoor variety, and then make sure it’s getting the correct amount of sun for the type of ivy it is, give it a little space to climb, and prune it when it gets too long.
+By following these simple tips, you can grow ivy indoors to your heart’s content without worry or fear.
+Enjoy your elegant indoor ivy plant!